What is hyperparathyroidism?

 If the doctor feels that the hyperparathyroidism does not need immediate treatment, you should take certain measures, including the following:

-A group of drugs known as calcimimetics has been approved by the Food and Drug Administration for the treatment of both primary and secondary hyperparathyroidism.
+A group of drugs known as calcimimetics has been approved by the Food and Drug Administration for the treatment of secondary hyperparathyroidism.
 These drugs work by stopping the production of PTH by the parathyroid glands.
 Although calcimimetics are intended for secondary hyperparathyroidism, some physicians prescribe them for primary hyperparathyroidism.

 What is the prognosis for people who have hyperparathyroidism?